Ciprofloxacin (Into the ear)

 - Use this medicine only in your ear.

 - Hold the solution container in your hands for at least 1 minute to warm the solution.
-Cold drops could cause you to become dizzy.
+Cold drops could make you dizzy.

 - Twist the top of the container off and throw it away.